 Reporting

-A common refrain in this blog has been reporting.
-The ability to generate an accurate report of what was done, who was paid and when is critical at tax time.
-If you are running your business on paper ledgers or shoeboxes full of receipts, this might present obstacles to easily answering the many questions a tax return requires.
+A recurring theme in this blog has been reporting.
+The ability to generate accurate reports on what was done, who was paid, and when is critical at tax time.
+If you’re managing your business with paper ledgers or shoeboxes full of receipts, this could make it challenging to easily answer the many questions required for a tax return.

-While moving to a business management software platform at this point won’t help with last year’s taxes, now is the perfect time to commit to installing one for the next year.
-If you were savvy enough to install software from the beginning, then you are likely enjoying answering your accountant’s questions with the push of a button.
-Some of these software suites provide dozens, even hundreds, of reports that can answer any question that might arise.
+While switching to business management software at this point won’t help with last year’s taxes, now is the perfect time to commit to implementing one for this year.
+If you were savvy enough to adopt software from the start, you’re likely enjoying the convenience of answering your accountant’s questions with the push of a button.
+Many of these software suites offer dozens of reports to address any question that might arise.